jess-maldonado/dsaccelerator/r4ds_communicate_exercises_28.md

 **2. The geom_smooth() is somewhat misleading because the hwy for large engines is skewed upwards due to the inclusion of lightweight sports cars with big engines.
 Use your modelling tools to fit and display a better model.**

-I had the geom_smooth use a subset of data tha t excluded class "2seater".
+I had the geom_smooth use a subset of data that excluded class "2seater".

 ```r